geonetwork/doc/en/administrator-guide/configuring-the-catalog/system-configuration.rst

 - CSW GetCapabilities includes the INSPIRE section (ie. ExtendedCapabilities) that administrator can customize in xml/csw/capabilities_inspire.xml and response support language extensions.
 The language provided defines:

- - Natural language fields are returned in the language requested (see :ref:`csw_configuration`)
+ - Natural language fields are returned in the language requested (see :ref:`csw-configuration`)

  - The end-points are returned for the language requested